ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 ## 1.2 Barriers to learning

->>>R1

-League of Legends meets all the requirements for deliberate practice.
-However, less than a third of players actually do it.
-Only those players effectively learn and develop their skills.
+League of Legends meets all the criteria for deliberate practice.
+However, less than a third of players actually engage in it.
+Only those players who do so effectively learn and develop their skills.

-According to statistics, approximately 75% of all players are constantly in the bottom four ranks: iron, bronze, silver, and gold.
-In other words, most players are stuck below the middle of the rankings.
+Statistics show that around 75% of all players consistently find themselves in the bottom four ranks: iron, bronze, silver, and gold.
+This means that the majority of players are stuck below the middle of the rankings.
 Why aren't they learning and growing?
-Let's try to answer this question.
+Let's explore this question.

-I> The [**Elo rating system**](https://en.wikipedia.org/wiki/Elo_rating_system) is a method for calculating the relative skill of a player.
-It assigns a numerical rating to each player, reflecting his current skill.
-After each game, the ratings are adjusted based on the outcome.
-The winner receives points, while the loser loses them.
+I> The [**Elo rating system**](https://en.wikipedia.org/wiki/Elo_rating_system) is a method used to calculate the relative skill levels of players.
+Each player is assigned a numerical rating that reflects his current skill.
+After every game, these ratings are adjusted based on the outcome: the winner receives points, while the loser loses points.

 ### 1.2.1 Willpower